dotnet/docs-maui/docs/user-interface/graphics/paint/lineargradient.md

 A linear gradient's gradient stops are positioned along the gradient axis.
 The orientation and size of the gradient axis can be changed using the `StartPoint` and `EndPoint` properties.
 By manipulating these properties, you can create horizontal, vertical, and diagonal gradients, reverse the gradient direction, condense the gradient spread, and more.

-The `StartPoint` and `EndPoint` properties are relative to the area being painted.
-(0,0) represents the top-left corner of the area being painted, and (1,1) represents the bottom-right corner of the area being painted.
+The `StartPoint` and `EndPoint` properties are relative to the graphical object being painted.
+(0,0) represents the top-left corner of the object being painted, and (1,1) represents the bottom-right corner of the object being painted.
 The following diagram shows the gradient axis for a diagonal linear gradient brush:

 :::image type="content" source="lineargradient-images/gradient-axis.png" alt-text="The gradient axis for diagonal linear gradient." border="false":::